nyggus/perftester/README.md

 ## Tracing full memory usage → Moved to `tracemem`

-In the `0.5.*` versions, `perftester` contained a beta version of a memory tracer that could be used to trace full memory usage of a Python session.
+Since the `0.5.*` versions, `perftester` contained a beta version of a memory tracer that could be used to trace full memory usage of a Python session.

 Since `perftester` requires some memory to load, it over-measured session memory.
 In order to avoid this, this feature was moved to a separate Python package, called `tracemem`.
 You can install it from [PyPi](https://pypi.org/project/tracemem/), and you will find its Git repository [here](https://github.com/nyggus/tracemem).